Master of Arts (Theology)

 The hallmark of the MA program is the flexibility offered within each individual student’s program, negotiated between the student, academic advisor, and the MA director.

 Biblical Studies, Intercultural Studies and Ministries, Ethics, Interreligious Dialogue*, Liturgical Studies, Old Testament, New Testament, Spirituality, Systematic Theology, and World Mission

 * The MA with a concentration in Interreligious Dialogue has a program of study that is structured differently.
-Please click for specific information on the General MA in Interreligious Dialogue.
-Click for information on the Research MA in Interreligious Dialogue.
+Please click for specific information on the General MA in Theology with a Concentration in Interreligious Dialogue (both General and Research).
+Click for information on the Research MA in Theology with a Concentration in Interreligious Dialogue.

 - Theology – 15 semester-hours

 - Philosophy – 6 semester-hours

 - MA Research Skills course – 2 semester-hours

 Credits can be at undergraduate or graduate level and can be completed before attending CTU or while at CTU.
 CTU offers a selection of philosophy courses to help meet the philosophy prerequisites for this degree.
 Students may take CTU Foundational theology courses to meet the prerequisites in theology.